msalibian/STAT406/Lecture22/README.md

 ```

 <!-- Using that the eigenvalues of the covariance matrix are the squares of the -->

 <!-- singular values of the $n \times p$ data matrix, we  -->

 <!-- compute the proportion of the "total variance" that is accounted by  -->

 <!-- the first 20 ppal components individually -->

 <!-- ```{r digits4} -->

 <!-- si.svd$d[1:20]^2 / sum(si.svd$d^2) -->

 <!-- ``` -->

 <!-- and cumulatively: -->

 <!-- ```{r digits4.1} -->

 <!-- cumsum(si.svd$d^2)[1:20] / sum(si.svd$d^2) -->

 <!-- ``` -->

-Using the relationship between the eigenvectors of the covariance matrix and the SVD of the *n* × *p* data matrix, we compute the coordinates of the centered data on their orthogonal projections along each of the first and 2nd and 3rd principal directions (eigenvectors of the covariance matrix).
-Recall that the data are stored as rows of the matrix `a`:
+Using the relationship between the eigenvectors of the covariance matrix
+and the SVD of the \(n \times p\) data matrix, we compute the
+coordinates of the centered data on their orthogonal projections along
+each of the first and 2nd and 3rd principal directions (eigenvectors of
+the covariance matrix).
+Recall that the data are stored as rows of the
+matrix `a`:

 ``` r
 v1 <- as.vector(ac %*% si.svd$v[, 1])
 v2 <- as.vector(ac %*% si.svd$v[, 2])
 ```

-As discussed in class, we identify 5 quantiles of each of these coordinates to use as our 2-dimensional grid:
+As discussed in class, we identify 5 quantiles of each of these
+coordinates to use as our 2-dimensional grid:

 ``` r
 qv1 <- quantile(v1, c(0.05, 0.25, 0.5, 0.75, 0.95))
 qv2 <- quantile(v2, c(0.05, 0.25, 0.5, 0.75, 0.95))
 ```

-We can visualize the grid of these 5 x 5 = 25 points over the scatter plot of all the 2-dimensional projections of the data (their coordinates on the principal components basis):
+We can visualize the grid of these 5 x 5 = 25 points over the scatter
+plot of all the 2-dimensional projections of the data (their coordinates
+on the principal components basis):

 ``` r
 qv <- expand.grid(qv1, qv2)